tismith/tismith.github.io/_drafts/template-metaprogramming-fun-part2.md

 }
 {% endhighlight %}

-At first glance, this isn't anything too interesting, until you realise the the value `GCD<25, 60>` on line 12 is replaced with the calculated result and ends up as a `static const int` with a value of 25.
+At first glance, this isn't anything too interesting, until you realise the the value "GCD<25, 60>" on line 12 is replaced with the calculated result and ends up as a "static const int" with a value of 25.

 Moving on, this is a basic fibonacci generator that runs at compile time.